We rely on electricity to do nearly everything — from communicating with family and friends to cooking and performing many other essential activities.

-For example, propane works better in hot weather, while petrol burns better in freezing temperatures.
+For example, propane works better in hot weather, while gasoline burns better in freezing temperatures.
 The climate and season may dictate what resource works best for your situation.

 In areas prone to natural disasters, one fuel source could run dry.
-A dual generator provides an additional refuelling option if one energy source is scarce.
+A dual generator provides an additional refueling option if one energy source is scarce.

 Extra propane canisters are easy to store at home and can keep you and your home safe from power outages.

-You can easily purchase additional propane tanks from hardware and grocery stores or filling stations.
+You can easily purchase additional propane tanks from hardware and grocery stores or gas stations.

 Switching between fuel sources means you can maintain your backup power source for longer.
-When the generator runs out of petrol, it can switch to propane or vice versa.
+When the generator runs out of gas, it can switch to propane or vice versa.

 The versatility lets you keep your power going.
 During extended blackouts, having a longer runtime is critical to maintaining power until the grid comes back online.